gnik-snrub/roguelike-dungeon-diving/README.md

 ## Addition features that I'd like to implement include:

-- x Tweak the world gen to make it more interesting than just rectangles.
+- ✓ Tweak the world gen to make it more interesting than just rectangles.
 - ✓ Add in secret passages
 - ✓ Connect dead-end hallways to other rooms.
 - x Give the player character the ability to steal, and upgrade the powers of monster he slays.